Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31H-usb-type-c.md

 All menus can be entered using the external USB keyboard.

-## UTC010.002 USB Type-C docking station USB keyboard detection (Ubuntu 22.04)
+## UTC012.002 USB Type-C docking station USB keyboard (Ubuntu 22.04)

 **Test description**